-All steps of the estimation are \textit{clustered} at the establishment level, which is important for avoiding dependencies (leakage) across sub-samples which could lead to overfitting if outcomes are similar for workers who were displaced in the same event.
-We set aside a test dataset containing 20\% of the closing establishments and their associated matched controls for use in the final targeting exercises in Section \ref{S:Targeting}.
+All steps of the estimation are \textit{clustered} at the establishment level, which is important for avoiding dependencies (leakage) across sub-samples which could lead to overfitting if outcomes are similar for workers who were displaced in the same event due to establishment-level shocks.\footnote{The clustering effectively means that all workers from one establishment are placed in the same fold, so that workers from the same establishment are not used both when building the GRF model and when estimating the CATEs.
+We decided to cluster at the establishment level, as establishment shocks may be particularly important for analyses of plant closures and because treatment assignment (displacement) is determined at the establishment level (see \citet{athey2019estimating, abadie2023should}.)} We set aside a test dataset containing 20\% of the closing establishments and their associated matched controls for use in the final targeting exercises in Section \ref{S:Targeting}.
 The remaining 80\% of the data is divided into 5 \textit{folds}, containing an equal share of closing establishments and matched controls.
 We then leave one fold of the data out at a time and estimate a GRF on the remaining folds.
 The GRF gives us estimates of the conditional average treatment effects (CATE), but we only retain estimates for workers in the \textit{left-out} fold.
 As a consequence, we do not use any information from the observation's own establishment closure when estimating that observation's CATE.\footnote{All of the forests we estimate contain 2000 trees.
 The test set used for the targeting analysis is also divided into five folds; each of the GRFs estimated using the 5-fold procedure in the training set is used to predict CATEs for one test set fold.
 We use the default parameters of the \texttt{grf} package in R. These are: fraction of data sampled into each tree = 0.50, number of variables randomly available for each split = $\sqrt{Total \quad number \quad of \quad x \quad variables}+20$, minimum leaf size = 5 treated and 5 control workers, fraction of sample used for determining splits = 0.5, prune leaves which end up empty when determining treatment effects = \texttt{TRUE}, maximum split imbalance = 0.05, soft imbalance penalty = 0. }